 Rio Ferdinand

-Considered one of the best ball-playing defenders, the dominant center-back played 12 years at Manchester United.
+Considered one of the best ball-playing , the dominant center-back played 12 years at Manchester United.
 He won the Premier League in his first year with the club in 2003, winning a total of 6 Premier League titles.

 via Twitter